+Is salvation by faith alone, or is salvation by faith plus works?
 This is perhaps the most important question in all of Christian theology.
-This question is the cause of the Reformation, the split between the Protestant churches and Catholic Church.
-This question is a key difference between biblical Christianity and most of the Christian cults.
-Is salvation by faith alone, or by faith plus works?
-Am I saved just by believing in Jesus, or do I have to believe in Jesus and do certain things?
+This question was the cause of the Reformation, the split between Protestantism and Catholicism.
+This question is a key difference between biblical Christianity and most of the cults.
+Is salvation through faith alone or through faith plus human works?
+Stated another way, am I saved by trusting in Jesus, or do I have to believe in Jesus and, in addition, do certain things?

 The works in addition to faith needed for salvation differ in various religious circles.
 Many groups point to water baptism as a work that must be added to faith for salvation—if you’re not baptized, you’re not saved.
 Some go even further: you must be baptized by the right minister, using the right method, saying the right words.

 Others suggest different rites to be observed in order to be saved, but the formula is always faith + [fill in the blank].
 Salvation is through faith + receiving Mass, faith + going to confession, faith + tithing, etc.

 Many passages of the Bible teach that salvation is through faith alone, not faith plus works.
 Ephesians 2:8–9, for example, is clearly worded and unequivocal: “It is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast.”
 Of great importance is the word grace, which refers to God’s blessings on the undeserving.
 The very idea of grace negates all attempts to earn salvation.
 Paul makes that argument when teaching on God’s choosing of the remnant of Israel: “Since it is through God’s kindness, then it is not by their good works.
 For in that case, God’s grace would not be what it really is—free and undeserved” (Romans 11:6, NLT).